pravega/openmessaging-benchmark/driver-pravega/README.md

 ```
 > Although benchmarks are run from a specific client host, the benchmarks are run in distributed mode, across multiple client hosts.

 There are multiple Pravega “modes” for which you can run benchmarks.
-Each mode has its own YAML configuration file in the driver-pulsar folder.
+Each mode has its own YAML configuration file in the driver-pravega folder.

 | Mode | Description | Config file |
 | ----- | ----------- | ------ |